CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 }
 ```

+#TODO: Update these steps' IDs
 The sections `qcbm-opt-l2btk-2326122556`, `qcbm-opt-l2btk-1634304231`, and `qcbm-opt-l2btk-163168498` (which we don't show for brevity) correspond to the steps that were run by your workflow.
 Note that these IDs match those in the output of `qe get workflow`.
-Each of these sections contains information about the template that was executed for the given step, any input parameters or input artifacts, and the output artifacts.
-In `qcbm-opt-l2btk-2326122556`, the artifact `parameters` is the output of the `generate-random-ansatz-params` template, and it stores the randomly generated parameters for the circuit.
+Each of these sections contains information about the step that was executed, any input parameters or input artifacts, and the output artifacts.
+In `qcbm-opt-l2btk-2326122556`, the artifact `parameters` is the output of the `generate-random-ansatz-params` step, and it stores the randomly generated parameters for the circuit.
 More information on the contents of this file are found on the [Workflow Results via JSON page](../../data-management/workflow-result/).

 ___